philc/book-notes/why we sleep - matthew walker.md

   * Older adults need as much sleep as always, but can't generate as much sleep drive as they age.
   * In your 40s, the deep NREM brainwaves are less deep and less powerful -- 60% less so than when we were teens.
-  * Older adults have weakened bladders adn thus more fragmented sleep, and less efficient time in bed.
+  * Older adults have weakened bladders and thus more fragmented sleep, and less efficient time in bed.
 To mitigate this, drink less before bed.
-  * In seniors, dozing off on the couch because you stayed up toolate given the shifting circadian rhythm, is in fact a nap which reduces adenosine sleep pressure when you awake in your chair, decreasing sleep efficiency from then on.
+  * In seniors, dozing off on the couch because you stayed up too late given the shifting circadian rhythm, is in fact a nap which reduces adenosine sleep pressure when you awake in your chair, decreasing sleep efficiency from then on.
-  * If you want to shift your rhythm to later, get sunlight late in the day to promote melatoni and wakefulness, or take melatonin supplements.
+  * If you want to shift your rhythm to later, get sunlight late in the day to promote melatonin and wakefulness, or take melatonin supplements.
-  * "The parts of our brain that ignite healthy deep sleep at night are the very same araes that degenerate, or atrophy, earliest and most severely as we age."
+  * "The parts of our brain that ignite healthy deep sleep at night are the very same areas that degenerate, or atrophy, earliest and most severely as we age."
 * Your mother and Shakespeare knew (the benefits of sleep for the brain) (chap 6)
   * Sleep prior to learning primes the brain to be able to form more memories.
-Like clearing the deck of the previous day's learning os ther'es more space for the new.
+Like clearing the deck of the previous day's learning os there's more space for the new.
   * 20% improvement in ability to memorize facts, after a nap
-    * "The difference between the two groups at six p.m. was not small: a 20 percent learning advantage for thsoe who slept."
+    * "The difference between the two groups at six p.m. was not small: a 20 percent learning advantage for those who slept."
-  * Shallow NREM sleep contains electrical waves from the hippocampus (short-term memories) to the cortext, clearning out the hippocampus and committing that information to long-term storage.
+  * Shallow NREM sleep contains electrical waves from the hippocampus (short-term memories) to the cortex, clearing out the hippocampus and committing that information to long-term storage.
   * Elderly (age 60-80) have a 40% deficit of sleep spindles in their shallow NREM sleep, and thus less capability to learn and remember factual information.
   * Sleep after learning performs memory consolidation, committing the new information.